geoffreysperl/teaching/_pages/reflective.md

 ---
 Effective urban educators are Reflective Practitioners who can accurately assess themselves and develop plans for improvement.
 During my time in computing, one of my responsibilities was continuous improvement.
 After a service was delivered to a client, my teams and I had to look at what could have been done better and how it could have been done better.
 That same reflective practice follows me in all I do.

-> For me, being "reflective" isn't solely about ma as the teacher or my lesson.
+> For me, being "reflective" isn't solely about me as the teacher or my lesson.
 The teacher must use that reflection to understand the students' needs.

 I focus on understanding how a lesson has gone, often asking students for exit tickets to gather their thoughts and quickly jotting mine down.
 This allows me to review what went well (and what didn't) when I look back on the lesson in the future.